bagustris/octave-tutorial/_episodes/01-intro.md

 questions:
 - "How can I process and visualize my data?"
 objectives:
-- "Navigate among important sections of the MATLAB environment."
+- "Navigate among important sections of the Octave environment."
-- "Identify what kind of data is stored in MATLAB arrays."
+- "Identify what kind of data is stored in Octave arrays."
 - "Read tabular data from a file into a program."
 - "Assign values to variables."
 - "Select individual values and subsections from data."
 - "Perform operations on arrays of data."
 - "Display simple graphs."
 keypoints:
-- "MATLAB stores data in arrays."
+- "Octave stores data in arrays."
 - "Use `csvread` to read tabular CSV data into a program."
 - "Use `plot` to visualize data."
 ---